Workplace repair experts you can trust to tell you the truth about what is going on in your organisation, and repair what we find.

 Leah Brown FRSA is a qualified solicitor, former M&A lawyer, and accredited mediator who has spent her career at the intersection of high-stakes deals, disputes, and damage to integrity they leave behind.

-She founded The WayFinders Group®️in 2022 after discovering that organisations consistently need more than legal advice or crisis management: they need repair.
+She founded The WayFinders Group®️in 2023 after discovering that organisations consistently need more than legal advice or crisis management: they need repair.

 She spent three years on the faculty of the Society of Mediators, became a guest lecturer in conflict resolution, a TrustBuilder practitioner and a TEDx speaker while perfecting WayFinders®️ restorative methodology.
 She authored the white paper From harm to healing: rebuilding trust in Britain’s publicly funded institutions in 2025.
 The Organisational Repair Index®️ followed in 2026 and our flagship instrument, the Board ORI®️was developed with Sarah Boulton FRSA.

-We bring in the right combination of practitioners for each engagement, drawing on a multidisciplinary team spanning legal, organisational development, psychology, mediation and restorative practice, HR advisory and risk.
+Leah leads the business and brings in the right combination of practitioners for each engagement, drawing on a multidisciplinary team spanning legal, organisational development, psychology, mediation and restorative practice, HR advisory and risk.

 Core team